benspaulding/vscode-procfile/README.md

 ## Release Notes

+### 1.1.1

+Fix a few typos in documentation, add some more metadata to package.json, other nitpicky bits that change nothing.

 ### 1.1.0

 This is a big release for such a tiny file type, but my motivation was to use